HariSudharsan-2007/Time---Series---Forecasting-using-hankelization-and-DMD/README.md

 ## How to Run
 1. Clone this repository to your local machine.
 2. Open MATLAB.
-3. Run any of the `.m` scripts directly.
+3. Run any of the `.mlx` scripts directly.
 Each script is self-contained and will automatically generate the corresponding datasets, compute the models, and output the analytical dashboard figures.